Hindu calendar: Solar months and seasons

-The Hindu calendar divides the zodiac into twelve divisions called rāśhi ("group").
+The Hindu calendar divides the zodiac into twelve divisions called rāśhi ("group, amount, collection"; Hindi: राशि).
 The Sun appears to move around the Earth through different divisions/constellations in the sky throughout the year, which in reality is actually caused by the Earth revolving around the Sun.
 The rāśis have 30° each and are named for constellations found in the zodiac.

 The time taken by the Sun to transit through a rāśi is a solar month whose name is identical to the name of the rāśi.
 In practice, solar months are mostly referred as rāśi (not months).

 The solar months are named differently in different regional calendars.
 While the Malayalam calendar broadly retains the phonetic Sanskrit names, the Bengali and Tamil calendars repurpose the Sanskrit lunar month names (Chaitra, Vaishaka etc.) as follows: